 Blueberry pruning is an annual chore.
 Mark your calendar so you don’t forget!

-When spring arrives, fertilize pruned blueberry bushes with an acid-specific organic granular fertilizer, such as HollyTone.
-Follow the label instructions for the proper amount to use.
+When spring arrives, here’s how to fertilize pruned blueberry bushes to adjust the soil pH or add an acid-specific organic granular fertilizer, such as HollyTone.
 Then, mulch the bushes with one to two inches of pine straw, shredded hardwood bark, or shredded leaves.
 Do not over-mulch.
 Blueberries have shallow, fibrous root systems that resent thick layers of mulch.

 By following these blueberry pruning instructions, you’ll have productive plants for years to come!